matiasgimenezdev/service-checker/README.md

 # Service checker

-This console application checks the status of a given service and logs the results.
+This console application checks the status of a given service and logs the results on the file system and databases (MongoDB & Postgres).

 It is implemented in Node.js with Typescript and follows Clean Architecture principles for modularity and scalability.